 This widget can be set to open automatically when an app starts.
 To enable this feature, click the Open this widget automatically when the app starts button on the widget, which turns it dark green.

-- Update Geocoder options.
+- Update Search source setting.
 Default values from the services populate the options.

 - Check Auto complete to have the search text box fill in possible addresses automatically by querying the geocoder service.